-I am pleased to present the 2017 edition of the Lesbian, Gay, Bisexual, Transgender, and Queer Guide to Services and Resources – the most comprehensive directory of LGBTQ organizations and programs in New York City.
+The LGBTQ Guide of Services and Resources is the most comprehensive directory of LGBTQ resources and services in New York City.
 For members of the LGBTQ community, connecting to services geared towards their needs can be a challenge.
-Our Guide is intended to help individuals better understand the resources available, with information on hundreds of community and health care facilities, counseling and support groups, a guide to public benefits and much more.
+This Guide is intended to help individuals better understand the resources available, from hundreds of community organizations and health care facilities to counseling and support groups, recreational clubs, and much more.

 Scott M. Stringer